sinajazani/FL_smFRET_smPIFE/Matlab_GUI/README.txt

 2) For further details or to report bugs contact: sjazani1@jhu.edu or

-3) This software (source code and the app) has been developed in Matlab R2022a.
+3) This software (source code and the app) has been developed in MATLAB R2022a.

 ===========================================================================